tolkit/telomeric-identifier/README.md

 `cargo build --release`

-Compiling takes ~2 minutes.
+Compiling takes >6 minutes from fresh (tested on the farm).
 The executable will be in `./target/release/tidk`.

 ## Usage